ncatlab/nlab-content/pages/0/3/3/4/4330/content.md

 ## History and references

-In Richard P. Stanley's book _Enumerative Combinatorics_, he discusses the origin of the term 'plethysm' in Volume 2, Appendix 2.
+In [[Richard P. Stanley]]'s book _Enumerative Combinatorics_, he discusses the origin of the term 'plethysm' in Volume 2, Appendix 2.
 He says that the term was introduced in

 * [[D. E.  Littlewood]], _Invariant theory, tensors and group characters_, Philos.
 Trans.
 Roy.
 Soc.
 London.
 Ser.
 A. **239**, (1944), 305--365.